kstenerud/KSCrash/README.md

            runs on the main thread!

+#### Memory Introspection (introspectMemory in KSCrash.h)

+When an app crashes, there are usually objects and strings in memory that are being referenced by the stack, registers, or even exception messages.
+When enabled, KSCrash will introspect these memory regions and store their contents in the crash report.

+You can also specify a list of classes that should not be introspected by setting the **doNotIntrospectClasses** property in KSCrash.

 #### Custom crash handling code (onCrash in KSCrash.h)

 If you want to do some extra processing after a crash occurs (perhaps to add